Global Organizations Lab (GO-Lab) explores challenges facing executive leaders of organizations which operate in multiple countries.

 MIT Executive MBA Students/Working Executives

-The MIT Executive MBA Program boasts the most senior executive MBA cohort in North America.
-Each class of 126 working executives will undertake this rigorous 20-month executive-schedule program.
-EMBA students travel to campus 30 times in 20 months, while remaining actively engaged in their careers at the same time.
-The EMBA students learn while they work, and work while they learn.
-The curriculum is designed to build General Management skills, a scientific approach to management and includes:
+The MIT Executive MBA Program boasts an inventive, driven, and diverse cohort.
+Each class is an experienced group comprised of EMBA students averaging 41 years of age and 17 years of work experience.
+These 126 working executives will undertake a rigorous 20-month executive-schedule program.
+EMBA students (EMBAs) travel to campus 30 times in 20 months, while remaining actively engaged in their careers at the same time.
+The EMBAs learn while they work, and work while they learn.
+The curriculum is designed to build general management skills and a scientific approach to management, including:

 EMBA Global Labs